rmatam/StockAnalysis/README.md

 # StockAnalysis
 This project will attempt to use machine learning to predict correlations and prediction of the stock markets.
 Primarily NYSE.

-The file ticker.py is currently not in use.
 To get normalized data use:

 python extract.py <ticker>
-python process.py
+python process.py <ticker>

+extract must be ran first to create metadata.

 Packages: